JuanCrg90/Clean-Code-Notes/README.md

 #### N6: Avoid Encodings

-No not encode names with type or scope information.
+Do not encode names with type or scope information.

 #### N7: Names Should Describe Side-Effects